sopra-fs21-group-12/clientGroup12/README.md

 ## How to use this application?
 To use the application you don't need to install anything.
 You can access it through your browser [here](http://sopra-fs21-group-12-client.herokuapp.com/) (We strongly suggest Google Chrome).
-If you want to run the application locally, we suggest to download this Repo and the Server Repo, to get it up and running.
+If you want to run the application locally, we suggest to download this Repo and the Server Repo [(here)](https://github.com/sopra-fs21-group-12/serverGroup12), to get it up and running.

 ## Technologies
 ### Programming language and enviroment